pscally1005/pscally1005.github.io/_posts/delete/2024-07-29-artichoke.markdown

 <img src='/assets/Misc/Cooking/Artichoke/artichoke-seasoned.jpg' alt='' class='larger-image'>
 <u><font size='+2'>Roasting</font></u><br>
 Place each <a href='/misc/veggies#artichoke'>artichoke</a> cut side down on a lined baking sheet.
 Bake uncovered in a preheated 400F oven for 15 minutes.
 Then, cover with aluminum foil, and bake for an additional 30 minutes.
-The <a href='/misc/veggies#artichoke'>artichokes</a> are done when you can easily pierce the stem with a knife, and the leaves pull off easily.
+The <a href='/misc/veggies#artichoke'>artichokes</a> are done when you can easily pierce the stem with a <a href='https://amzn.to/4jlDKwc'>knife</a>, and the leaves pull off easily.

 <img src='/assets/Misc/Cooking/Artichoke/artichoke-roasted.jpg' alt='' class='larger-image'>
 <u><font size='+2'>Eating</font></u><br>
 To eat the <a href='/misc/veggies#artichoke'>artichoke</a>, simply pull off a leaf, and scrape your teeth along the bottom part of it, as seen below.
 Make your way though all the leaves to the center to find the heart.
 The <a href='/misc/veggies#artichoke'>artichoke</a> heart is the best part; this is what you find canned, jarred, or frozen.
-Switch to a fork and knife, and enjoy your hard work.
+Switch to a fork and <a href='https://amzn.to/4jlDKwc'>knife</a>, and enjoy your hard work.

 <img src='/assets/Misc/Cooking/Artichoke/artichoke-eating.jpg' alt='' class='larger-image'>
 <br><u><font size='+2'>Sources</font></u><br>